gradle/gradle/design-docs/build-initialisation.md

 * Move the plugin and task implementation to the `org.gradle.buildsetup.plugins` package.
 * Add the new packages to `default-imports.txt`.
 * Move the integration tests to live in the `buildSetup` project.
-* Change the plugin to add a lifecycle task called `setupBuild` that depends on the `maven2Gradle` task.
+* Change the plugin to add a lifecycle task called `init` that depends on the `maven2Gradle` task.
 * Change the plugin to only add the `maven2Gradle` task if the `pom.xml` file exists in the project root directory.
 * Change the plugin to always generate a `settings.gradle` file.
 * Change the plugin to generate an empty `build.gradle` when no `pom.xml` is present.
 The empty script should include